 With its spectacular riverside setting, half-timbered buildings, castle and wineries, this is the Rhine Valley’s greatest hits wrapped up in one picturesque package.
 But what are the best things to do in Oberwesel, Germany?

-Whether you are spending a day in Oberwesel or are using it as your home base for exploring the Rhine Valley, this is where I can help.
-Based on my first-hand experience, this travel guide includes unmissable places to visit in Oberwesel, how to get there and where to stay.
+As I spent a half-day in Oberwesel as part of a Rhine Valley vacation, this is where I can help.
+My travel guide includes unmissable places to visit in Oberwesel, how to get there and where to stay.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.